 Welcome to the sport of disc golf — a long-underground pastime that’s quickly gaining steam among outdoors lovers in Oregon, thanks to the addition of beginner-friendly courses at several Oregon State Parks.

 “It’s getting people out to the parks — not only to camp but to see the ocean and wildlife, and getting them to utilize the park in another way,” says Chad McHugh, a ranger at Fort Stevens who has played disc golf for the past 12 or so years.
 “Just seeing elk out there is amazing, and bald eagles flying over you on the shore of the Columbia River is always nice to see.”

-Oregon is home to more than 180 disc golf courses, both community built and professionally certified, dotting every corner of the state.
+Oregon is home to nearly 200 disc golf courses, both community built and professionally certified, dotting every corner of the state.
 Players join up for casual or competitive games through one of many disc golf leagues or informal clubs, and many participate in a lineup of tournaments throughout the year.
-The largest is the annual Beaver State Fling in June, which draws top talent to the top-rated disc golf course at Milo McIver State Park in Estacada.

 Whether you’re a pro or a beginner, anyone is welcome to play disc golf on Oregon’s public courses, with just a couple of discs to start (and typically a day-use fee for state parks).
 New discs cost less than $20 at most outdoor retailers, and some Oregon State Parks have them available for rent.
 You can even use an old Frisbee, just to try it out.